bcrowie/battle-chess-public/README.md

 ## User Experience Requirements

-- The tools must be a node js package with a `package.json` file
+- The game must be a node js package with a `package.json` file
 - `npm start` should start the game
 - The game must alternate between prompting the player for the white and black side for moves.
 - Responses to the promp take the form of a simplified [algebraic notation](<https://en.wikipedia.org/wiki/Algebraic_notation_(chess)>).
-We simplify it by being explicit on rank and file numbers, and excluding "capture" moves adding an "x" to the square where the capture is being made.
+We simplify it by being explicit on rank and file numbers, and excluding "capture" moves, i.e. adding an "x" to the square where the capture is being made.
 For example, `Be5h8` moves bishop from square e5 to h8.
 Letter and number must be included in both to and from positions.
 Exclude any additional notation for check, end of game, etc
 - You must display the newest state of the board after every move in stdout.
-How you display it is up to you, but it's suggested to display the positions of each piece, it's color, and it's remaining health somehow.
+How you display it is up to you, but it's suggested to display the position of each piece, its color, and its remaining health somehow.
   [Unicode characters for chess pieces](https://en.wikipedia.org/wiki/Chess_symbols_in_Unicode) may be of interest here.